Rules and processes to create shared value

 Group Structure

-We operate, together with our subsidiaries, in the legal gaming sector both online and through our retail network, based on regular concessions issued by the granting entities, in Italy, Austria and Germany.
+We are part of Flutter Entertainment, the world’s leader in online sports betting and iGaming.
+We operate, together with our subsidiaries, in the legal gaming sector both online and through our retail network, based on regular concessions issued by the granting entities, in Italy.
+Snaitech is 100% controlled by Sisal S.p.A.

 Organisational structure